MinaProtocol/mina/automation/scripts/elasticsearch/timestamp-pipeline/README.md

 # Why?

-This is an ingest pipeline for Coda daemon logs.
+This is an ingest pipeline for Mina daeemon logs.
 Elasticsearch expects a timestamp to be in the @timestamp field, and by default FileBeat saves the index-time of the logs in that field.
 FileBeat needs to be configured to use this ingest pipeline when forwarding logs to Elasticsearch.

 # How?